isabella232/asset-compute.en/help/introduction.md

 <!-- **TBD:**
 * Clarify the service can only be used within AEM as Cloud Service.
 The docs provided as context for custom worker developers.
 Not to be used as a standalone service.
-  ** and API as that will play a role in custom workers (accepting standard params, invoking Nui itself in the future, etc. (this is an outlook))
+  ** and API as that plays a role in custom workers (accepting standard params, invoking Nui itself in the future, etc. (this is an outlook))

 * link to aem as cloud service docs on asset ingestion and customization with processing profiles.
 -->